chakrabar/chakrabar.github.io/_posts/2017-12-17-new-features-of-csharp-7.md

             }
             return sum;
         }
-        //pattern matching with switch ('is' is implicit)
+        //pattern matching with switch-statement ('is' is implicit)
         //cases CANNOT fall through. return/break (or goto) must be present in each case.
         //ORDER of cases IS IMPORTANT.
 It has to be MORE SPECIFIC TO MORE GENERIC cases.
 Compiler checks this.
+Case default is always evaluated last.
         //Switch case can have addition checks with WHEN clause.
         //if no default: case is present and none of the cases match, program will simply continue after switch public static int PatternMatchingWithSwitch_Sum(IEnumerable<object> values)